T-Pham/NoOptionalInterpolation/README.md

 ## Description

-NoOptionalInterpolation make "Optional(...)" no longer be printed out in Swift string interpolation.
+NoOptionalInterpolation gets rid of "Optional(...)" and "nil" in Swift's string interpolation.

 Example: